 - 1. The minimum program requirements are identical for initial accreditation and for renewal of accreditation. - 2.
 Programs must meet the following hour requirements based on the areas of accreditation sought.

 Damage Analysis/Estimating/Customer Service

-- 46 hours combined classroom and lab-shop instructional activities - Required for all accredited programs
+- 50 hours combined classroom and lab-shop instructional activities - Required for all accredited programs except those accredited in Collision Repair and Refinish Fundamentals only

 Painting & Refinishing